airyhq/airy/docs/docs/sources/facebook.md

 ### Obtain a page token

-Next step is to obtain a page token, so the Airy Core Platform can send messages on behalf of your page.
-Fastest way to get one is to use the graph explorer that Facebook provides [Graph Explorer](https://developers.facebook.com/tools/explorer/).
+The next step is to obtain a page token, so the Airy Core Platform can send messages on behalf of your page.
+The fastest way to get one is to use the graph explorer that Facebook provides [Graph Explorer](https://developers.facebook.com/tools/explorer/).